HamishPierpont/stepik-code/README.md

 Inside this git repository is the python backend code and a sample .step file.
 The .step file has the backend code as one of its fields, so you shouldn’t need to directly edit the backend file.
-Uploading the .step file to stepik and editing there should be sufficient.
+Uploading the .step file to Stepik and editing there should be sufficient.

 ### How is Stepik structured?
 Stepik courses are broken up into modules.
 Each module has one or more lessons, with each lesson